Table of Contents

 When you apply for credit or a loan, lenders want to know how high the risk is for them.
 They are a business after all, so they’ll want to know for sure you can pay their money back.
 If you are creditworthy, it’s just a way to say that you’re a good potential borrower, and they can trust you to repay what you owe.

 How do lenders know if I’m creditworthy?

 Although they all will use your credit file, each lender has their own set of criteria to assess it and make decisions.
 Until now, these specific rules have been kept hidden.
-This has made it very difficult for people to know where they stand when they apply for a credit card, loan or mortgage.
+This has made it very difficult for people to know where they stand when applying for a credit card, loan or mortgage.

 What do lenders check?

 To give yourself the best possible chances on your application for a credit card, loan or mortgage, it helps to know what lenders are looking for.
 That’s why we have spoken to industry insiders and uncovered the factors lenders really use to score applications.

 So without further ado, here are the things lenders will check when deciding whether to give you credit:

 This relates to the credit accounts you currently use, how many you have, and how long you’ve had them for.
 A higher number of accounts is like a vote of confidence from other lenders.
 This is because they already decided they could trust you.